by Kelly R. Smith

 The bottom line?
 He wants to sell you $502 worth of information for a low, low price of $49.
 Basically he is going to sell you investment tips.
 What does that have to do with Trump?
 Nothing; he’s just riding on the Donald’s coattails.

-Freedom Checks have been around for at least a few months now, or at least that is when they started showing up in my email.
-Lately they have also running ads on the radio.
-To finance that they must be finding some takers.
+Freedom Checks have been around for at least a few years now, or at least that is when they started showing up in my email.
+Lately they have also been running ads on the radio.
+To finance that they must be finding some gullible takers.
 The radio spots are mercifully shorter that the video that accompanies the email.

 I had to sit through the agony of the entire thing (for the sake of research for this post; see, I took a bullet for you), before the narrator got down to brass tacks about what it is really all about.
 Bottom line?
 The same basic Trump Bonus model although the investments seemed to focus more narrowly on the mining industry.

 This is another pitch to sell $49 newsletters.
 The question I had to ask myself is, “If this guy some investment genius, why is he spending time with newsletters?
 How does he have the time or inclination?”